-The thought of frost and falling snow is enough to make you cringe and seek the comfort of a warm blanket or the fireplace.
-While we think a lot of plants does too when winter comes, you’ll be surprised how some garden plants can actually defy the odds.
-Winter gardening doesn’t literally mean planting things in the snow.
-Having this great idea of what to grow in winter will definitely see some plant addition in my garden soon.
+The thought of frost and the falling snow is enough to make you cringe and seek the comfort of a warm blanket or the fireplace.
+While we think a lot of plants do too when winter comes, you’ll be surprised how some garden plants can actually defy the odds.

 Winter Flower Garden

-Find out what to grow in winter for your flower garden in this flower list.
-Enjoy colorful blooms when such delights are scanty in the cold winter season.
+Find out what to grow in winter for your flower garden in this list of lovely blossoms.
+Enjoy colorful foliage when such a delight is scant in the cold winter season.

-Take it from the alpine mountains where these flowers bloom gloriously even in the freezing snow.
-They keep flowering too giving you a constantly blooming garden even in winter.
+Take it from the alpine mountains where these flowers bloom gloriously even in the freezing temperatures.
+They keep flowering too, giving you a constantly blooming garden even in winter.

 Grow crocuses in October or November for some late winter or early spring blooms.
-Growing them in clusters would be ideal for an impact.
+Growing them in clusters would be ideal for more impact.

 4. Winter Hardy Roses

-Depending on the variety of rose, these lovely flowers thrives and blooms beyond the growing season.
-The antique tea roses and old roses are among the varieties blooming until winter and for generations.
+Depending on the variety of rose, these lovely flowers thrive and bloom beyond the growing season.
+The antique tea roses and old roses are among the varieties that can bloom until winter and even for generations.
 Find out more about growing roses here.

 5. Snow Drops

-How else are these dainty white flowers named besides their snow white colors but for their ability to seemingly grow in snow?
+How else are these dainty white flowers named besides for their snow-white color?
+It’s really for their ability to seemingly thrive in the snow.
 They love the snow so much so forget about growing these plants in the warm south.
-Snowdrops are a shade loving plant too so you can add life and color in a shady spot in your garden.
+Snowdrops are a shade loving plant too, so you can add life and color to a shady spot in your garden.

 7. Dogwood Flowers